GregoriusAviantoro/IS-477/ProjectPlan.md

 ## Overview

 This project examines the relationship between economic development and national happiness across countries in 2018.
-Using two trusted, openly available datasets — the World Happiness Report 2018 and the Gapminder Global Development Data — it investigates how economic and demographic factors such as GDP per capita and life expectancy relate to citizens' reported happiness.
+Using two trusted openly available datasets: the World Happiness Report 2018 and the Gapminder Global Development Data.
+It investigates how economic and demographic factors such as GDP per capita and life expectancy relate to citizens' reported happiness.

 The project focuses on a single year (2018) for consistency, as the Happiness dataset does not extend beyond that year.
 This also simplifies integration and avoids temporal mismatches.
 The final analysis will involve merging, cleaning, profiling, and visualizing the combined dataset to reveal how economic prosperity and quality of life correlate with happiness levels worldwide.